 Andrew Pancer has served on our board of directors since February 2023.
 Mr. Pancer has owned and operated Big Red House Services Limited, a consulting company providing services to e-commerce and advertising technology companies, since 2020.
 In addition, Mr. Pancer owns and operates Tyburnia Partners Limited, an e-commerce company focused on the manufacturing and sale of wine accessories.
 He is also actively engaged as a partner or consultant for a number of e-commerce marketing technology and advertising agency companies, including Duration Media LLC, Spectrum Media Services LLC, Cap Hill Brands, Ramp97, Fresh Media LLC and Lomogo LLC.
-From 2017 to 2021, Mr. Pancer owned and operated Desserts by ME LLC, an e-commerce company that was acquired by Thrasio in 2021.
-Mr. Pancer received his Bachelor of Science in Business Administration from Washington University in St. Louis and his Master of Business Administration from New York University's Stern School of Business.
-Mr. Pancer brings significant e-commerce and marketing experience to the Board and his extensive knowledge on the industry is expected to be beneficial to the Company.
+From 2017 to 2021, Mr. Pancer owned and operated Desserts by ME LLC, university in St. Louis and his Master of Business Administration from New York University's Stern School of Business.
+Mr. Pancer brings significant e-commerce and marketing experience to the Board and his extensive knowledge on the industry is expected to be beneficial to the Company.\